Important Travel Update:

 Your travel insurance covers you for non-recoverable costs.
-If your flight is covered by the EU Passenger Rights Regulations, the payments made for the cancelled flight are recoverable from the airline (or travel provider) (or payment provider) and they are not covered by your travel insurance
+If your flight is covered by the EU Passenger Rights Regulations, the payments made for the cancelled flight are recoverable from the airline (or travel provider) (or payment provider).

-Insurers will only consider a claim once other avenues are exhausted.
+Insurers will only consider a claim once other avenues have been reasonably exhausted.